 Brookings is located on Oregon Coast Highway 101 (known as Chetco Avenue inside city limits).
 You will experience a breathtaking, scenic drive north or southbound with views of the ocean, mountains, rivers and valleys.
 There are many locations along the way to pull over for a walk on the beach or vista photo opportunity.

-Traveling from the Rogue Valley or beyond will require you to travel by Route 199 (the Redwood Highway) which originates in Grants Pass and connects to Route 197 in California and brings you to Route 101.
+Traveling from the Rogue Valley or beyond will require you to travel by Route 199 (the Redwood Highway) which originates in Grants Pass and connects to Route 197 in California and brings you to Highway 101.

-The nearest regional airport to Brookings is Del Norte County Regional Airport in Crescent City, California (about 30 minutes south of Brookings).
-PenAir offers two trips in and out of Crescent City to Portland each day.
+The nearest regional airport to Brookings is Del Norte County Regional Airport in Crescent City, California (about 30 minutes south).
+Contour Air offers two trips in and out of Crescent City to Oakland each day.
 Fares are comparable to flights leaving bigger airports such as Medford.